Champions (American TV series)

-Champions is an American television sitcom created by Charlie Grandy and Mindy Kaling that premiered on NBC on March 8, 2018.
+Champions is an American television sitcom created by Charlie Grandy and Mindy Kaling that aired on NBC from March 8 to May 25, 2018.
 The series stars Anders Holm, Fortune Feimster, Andy Favreau, Josie Totah, and Mouzam Makkar.

 On June 29, 2018, NBC canceled the series after one season.

 Premise

 Vince, a charismatic gym owner, is living every bachelor's dream with his younger brother Matthew in Brooklyn, New York.
 He lives a simple life, dates an endless string of women, until his high school fling Priya drops off their 15-year-old son Michael.